 There are various timeframes for when you can make a Contingent Decision claim.
 During the period 1 October 2023 to 31 March 2025, Pension Administrators will be issuing Remediable Service Statements to all active, deferred, pensioner and beneficiary members with relevant membership in the Remedy Period.
 The information and remedy choices provided to you in the Remediable Service Statements will be affected by any Contingent Decision claim that you intend to make.

 Your Force and/or Pension Administrator may publish information about the Contingent Decision process and specify when they would like members to make claims, but in effect the following deadlines will apply:

-- You can make a Contingent Decision claim at any point before you receive your Remediable Service Statement. - Where possible, you should consider making your claim and any subsequent election for a Contingent Decision at least six months prior to your retirement to ensure that there are minimal delays with processing your benefits. - For Honoraria Contingent Decision claims, these must be made no later than three months after receipt of your Remediable Service Statement. - For Opt-Out and Additional Service Contingent Decision claims, these must be made no later than 12 months after receipt of your Remediable Service Statement.
+- You can make a Contingent Decision claim at any point before you receive your Remediable Service Statement. - Where possible, you should consider making your claim and any subsequent election for a Contingent Decision at least six months prior to your retirement to ensure that there are minimal delays with processing your benefits. - For Honoraria Contingent Decision claims, these must be made no later than three months after receipt of your Remediable Service Statement. - For Transfer Contingent Decision claims, these must be made no later than six months after receipt of your Remediable Service Statement. - For Opt-Out and Additional Service Contingent Decision claims, these must be made no later than 12 months after receipt of your Remediable Service Statement.